kserve/modelmesh-serving/docs/configuration/README.md

 - `tls.key` - path to TLS secret key
 - `ca.crt` (optional) - single path or comma-separated list of paths to trusted certificates

+All certificates must be encoded in PEM PKCS8 format.
+See the [dedicated page](./tls.md) for more information on TLS configuration.

 (\*\*\*\*) The max gRPC request payload size depends on both this setting and adjusting the model serving runtimes' max message limit.
 See [inference docs](predictors/run-inference) for details.

 (\*\*\*\*\*) Default ServingRuntime Pod labels and annotations